 Hepper is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-10 Dog Upset Stomach Symptoms to Look Out For
+10 Dog Upset Stomach Signs (Vet Answer)

 Sick dog with hot water bottle

 If your pup looks distressed or in discomfort, there’s a good likelihood it has a stomach upset.
 Canine digestive problems are quite prevalent compared to other health concerns commonly treated by vets.
-In a study conducted in 2013 on 2,376 diseased canines, 1,344 (56.5%) suffered from digestive issues.
+In a study conducted in 2013 on 2,376 diseased canines, 1,344 (56.5%) suffered from digestive issues.1

 Divider 2